darwinex/dwxconnect/README.md

 1. If you are using python, you can just install the package via pip:

     ```console
-    pip install DWX_Connect
+    pip install dwxconnect
     ```

     For java or C#, please download the code from the GitHub repository.

-1. Download the MT4/MT5 server EA (DWX_Server_MT4.mq4 or DWX_Server_MT5.mq5) and copy it into the /MQL4/Experts or /MQL5/Experts directory (File -> Open Data Folder).
+1. Download the MT4/MT5 server EA (dwx_server_mt4.mq4 or dwx_server_mt5.mq5) and copy it into the /MQL4/Experts or /MQL5/Experts directory (File -> Open Data Folder).

 1. Double click on the MT4/MT5 EA file to open it in MetaEditor.
 Press F7 to compile the file.
 Restart MT4/MT5 or rightclick -> Refresh in the Navigator window.

 1. Attach the EA to any chart.
 Change the input parameters if needed, for example, MaximumOrders and MaximumLotSize if you want to trade larger sizes.

-1. Copy the [DWX_Client_Example.py](python/examples/DWX_Client_Example.py) file from the examples folder to your working directory.
+1. Copy the [dwx_client_example.py](python/examples/dwx_client_example.py) file from the examples folder to your working directory.

 1. Open the file and change the `MT4_files_dir` variable to the full path of the /MQL4/Files or /MQL5/Files directory.

 1. The example script will just try to subscribe to EURUSD and GBPUSD, and print some information on every tick.
 You can run the script with:
     ```console
-    python DWX_Client_Example.py
+    python dwx_client_example.py
     ```
     If you set open_test_trades=True, it will also open multiple test trades.